squinkylabs/SquinkyVCV/docs/filter.md

 As we mentioned before, the transistor ladder can be modeled closely with the tanh function, which sounds great and is our default.

 There are a couple of filters for VCV that give you a choice of the type of non-linearity, but we went crazy and put a bunch in.
-The Moog filter will generate only odd harmonics, so we wanted have some options that add even harmonics to.
+The Moog filter will generate only odd harmonics, so we wanted have some options that add even harmonics too.

 So, "Transistor" just puts a tanh in front of each of the four filter stages.
 "Asym Clip" alternates - the tops are clipped off going into the first and third stages, whereas the bottoms are chopped off going into the second and fourth.
 Carvin guitar amps patented that in the 70's to emulate a tube  amp using a cheaper solid state amp.
 The "Fold" is four standard wave folders, one in front of each filter stage.
 "Fold 2" is similar to "Asym Clip" - half the stages fold the tops, the other half fold the bottom.